 The purpose of this research area is to assess the profitability of patient education in orthopaedic care in relation with clinical, cognitive, functional and emotional outcomes.
 Interventions of patient education and patient education practices have been compared internationally.
 Several instruments, including knowledge test, have been developed, tested and culturally validated.

 Empowering surgical orthopaedic patients through education

-Principal investigator (PI): Adjunct Professor Kirsi Valkeapää (ex Johansson), PhD, RN, Publications
+Principal investigator: Kirsi Valkeapää (ex Johansson), Adjunct Professor, PhD, RN

 The focus of the “Empowering Surgical Orthopaedic Patients through Education” project is on the education of osteoarthritis patients in the surgical context and it includes collaboration between researchers in health care and nursing science in seven European countries (Finland, Cyprus, Greece, Iceland, Lithuania, Spain and Sweden).
 This project aims to a) strengthen the theoretical basis of empowering patient education, b) identify and explain the differences between patient education in various countries, b) construct practice-oriented patient education models including those factors promoting best practices for orthopaedic patients in the surgical context and c) test and validate instruments used in evaluating patient education.